Welcome to Scouting

-In the outdoors, youth have opportunities to acquire skills that make them more self-reliant.
+In the outdoors, boys and girls have opportunities to acquire skills that make them more self-reliant.
 They can explore canoe paths and hiking trails and complete challenges they first thought were beyond their ability.
-Attributes of good character become part of a youth as he or she learns to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature's unexpected circumstances.
+Attributes of good character become part of them as they learn to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature's unexpected circumstances.

 Learning by doing is a hallmark of outdoor education.
 Unit meetings offer information and knowledge used on outdoor adventures.
 A leader may describe and demonstrate a Scouting skill at a meeting, but the way Scouts truly learn an outdoor skill is to do it themselves on a unit outing.